mattwach/matrix_clock/README.md

 #include "render/number_grid.h"
 ```

-Note that, bu convention, all rendering functions are defined in the [src/render](src/render) directory.
+Note that, by convention, all rendering functions are defined in the [src/render](src/render) directory.
 Here is an example [src/render/blank.c](src/render/blank.c):

 ```c
 void blank_render(